MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2017-10-07-keneally-green-minnear-mortimore.markdown

 MK: You need to join those bits and see what’s gonna happen.

-MM: I see your point because for me, back to Kerry’s Three Friend composition, the way that was worked with the melody on the bass and then expanded into the big theme at the end.
+MM: I see your point because for me, back to Kerry’s *Three Friends* composition, the way that was worked with the melody on the bass and then expanded into the big theme at the end.
 That was skillfully arranging and development techniques.

 KM: Compositional tricks.

-MM: Yeah, but tricks that worked and produced good music.
-“Tricks” just makes people think it’s a cheap shot.
+MM: Yeah, but <span class="important">tricks that worked and produced good music.
+“Tricks” just makes people think it’s a cheap shot.</span>

 KM: No, it’s nice.